 Another reason we like SunPower is due to their industry leading warranties.
-SunPower panels have a 25-year performance and product warranty.
-Not only will they replace a panel if it is under performing, they will cover the cost of access like scaffolding and labour.
-With conventional modules only coming with 10 year warranties, and guaranteeing lower levels of performance, no other manufacturer comes close to offering the same security.
+SunPower panels have a 40-year performance and product warranty.
+No other manufacturer comes close to offering the same security.
 You can see why SunPower are comfortable offering this – they are particularly robust and have a low failure rate.
 In fact, we have never had any performance issues with our SunPower modules.

 Lastly, and it might seem like a minor point to some, but SunPower panels look really good.
 They have attractive black frames and the lack of wires on the front of their cells to give the panels a uniform and sleek appearance.

 Commercial properties tend to be less space limited than domestic properties, so there isn’t always the same need for high efficiency modules in this setting.